Virtual Worlds Lab

-At the School of Design Innovation’s Virtual World Lab, staff and students explore ways to create interactive digital experiences using emerging technologies.
+At the School of Design Innovation’s Virtual Worlds Lab, staff and students explore ways to create interactive digital experiences using emerging technologies.

-New developments with Virtual Reality technology highlight a vast territory for immersive storytelling, gaming, and many other forms of interactive experiences such as simulated education, medical therapy, and scientific visualization.
-While Sony, Samsung and Oculus Rift (Facebook) have delivered the hardware, start-ups and research labs are playing catch-up with the development of content.
+New developments with virtual reality (VR) technology highlight a vast territory for immersive storytelling, gaming, and many other forms of interactive experiences such as simulated education, medical therapy, and scientific visualisation.
+While Sony, Samsung, and Oculus Rift (Facebook) have delivered the hardware, start-ups and research labs are playing catch-up with the development of content.
 Local Wellington company 8i for example, has received over 20 million dollars in seed funding, and Weta Digital is also investing in this new domain.

-At the lab, Design staff and students will research new methods for storytelling, interaction, and immersive experience, presented via emerging technologies like head mounted displays:
+At the lab, Design staff and students research new methods for storytelling, interaction, and immersive experience, presented via emerging technologies like head-mounted displays.

 How do directors tell design-driven stories in this medium?
 Which cinematic tropes work for VR?
 What are the formal strategies for transitioning through time in a cinematic VR?
 What are successful techniques for transitioning locations?

-The DRIL stream will develop projects demonstrating how narrative story telling can work with a VR representative.
+This research group will develop projects demonstrating how narrative story telling can work with a VR representative.
 Content will include both photographic and computer generated videos.
-VWL will seek to engage with writers, dancers, theatre performers and other film practitioners to craft tomorrow’s entertainment experiences.
+The Virtual Worlds Lab (VWL) seeks to engage with writers, dancers, theatre performers, and other film practitioners to craft tomorrow’s entertainment experiences.

 What techniques can be used to generate the soundscapes presented in a VR experience?
-VWL will explore and demonstrate how environmental sound can be captured and presented in a way that locates audio in space in a plausible way for use in VR.
-Students in this drill stream will work with audio engineers and musicians to create next generation music video experiences, utilizing live performance and computer generated material.
+VWL explores and demonstrates how environmental sound can be captured and presented in a way that locates audio in space in a plausible way for use in VR.
+Students in this research stream work with audio engineers and musicians to create next-generation music video experiences, utilising live performance and computer generated material.

-Which aspects of narrativity and ludology — discourses that have already happened in the gaming community — can be applied towards one now taking place in VR?
+Which aspects of narrativity and ludology—discourses that have already happened in the gaming community—can be applied towards one now taking place in VR?
 What new experiences can be crafted through VR gaming affordances (including games for training and education)?
 Perhaps more so than any other medium, games have the potential to point the way forward in the development of VR experiences.
-Faculty and students will experiment with different aspects of immersion (1st person perspective, head tracking, etc.) through VR systems.
+Staff and students experiment with different aspects of immersion (first-person perspective, head tracking, etc.) through VR systems.

 Lab research aims and objectives